gallofeliz/my-own-ip-camera/README.md

 ## Limitations

 - Currently Raspberry PI with its camera is supported.
 We can easily isolate the services and have differents images for differents systems.
-- Only FHD video available
+- Only FHD video available yet
-- No ONVIF
+- No ONVIF yet
+- No -90/90° video rotation yet

 ## Environment